Pennsylvania man arrested after allegedly trying to bring explosives in his suitcase on a flight – KION546

 By Greg Wallace, Holmes Lybrand and Hannah Rabinowitz, CNN

-Federal agents arrested a Pennsylvania man this week who allegedly tried to bring explosives in his suitcase on a flight from Lehigh Valley International Airport to Florida.
+Federal agents arrested a Pennsylvania man this week after he allegedly tried to bring explosives in his suitcase on a flight from Lehigh Valley International Airport to Florida.

 According to court documents, an alarm alerted that the baggage belonging to Marc Muffley contained explosives.
-TSA agents paged Muffley over the airport intercom system and asked him to report to the airport’s security desk, prosecutors say, but he did not show up.
+Transportation Security Administration agents paged Muffley over the airport intercom system and asked him to report to the airport’s security desk, prosecutors said, but he did not show up.

 Soon after, security cameras allegedly caught Muffley leaving the airport.
 He had checked his luggage on Flight 201 bound for Orlando Sanford International Airport, according to court documents.